There are many wildlife sanctuaries and national parks in Rajasthan and tourists must include Rajasthan National Park in their itinerary.

 Desert National Park is located in Jaisalmer, Thar Desert of Rajasthan.
 It is 12 km away from Jaisalmer district.
 Desert National Park is not only the largest park in the state but there is no national park equivalent in India.

-The total area of the park is 3162 square kilometers.
+The total area of the park is 3162 square kilometres.
 A large part of the park is covered with faint salt lakes and thorny bushes.
-Along with this, there is also a lot of sand dunes here.
+Along with this, there are also a lot of sand dunes here.

 20 percent of the park is covered with sand dunes.
 The main area of the park is lined with steep cliffs, small salt lake foothills, paved sand dunes, and barren land.